 Finally.
 (I tried to get a Saturday tour here for two years before I finally did.)

-Tours are limited (but not crazily so) and the tours sell out within days of going on sale.
-I was fortunate to have scored four tickets to a Saturday Extended Tour at 45 bucks a pop, thus making this the most expensive museum in the state.
-I think.
+Tours are limited (but available now, unlike in the House’s first few years) and they usually sell out.
+I was fortunate to have scored four tickets to a Saturday Extended Tour at 45 bucks a pop, thus making this one of the most expensive museum experiences in the state.

-As a favor to you, you can stop reading my page now and just read this lecture on the Glass House by Paul Goldberger and stick with Dehryll’s pictures linked in the preceding paragraph.
-Both do the house infinitely more justice than I can.
+As a favor to you, you can stop reading my page now and just read this lecture on the Glass House by Paul Goldberger and then go visit yourself.
 For those of you intrepid CTMQsters, a bid you good luck as you plunge ahead…

-The Glass House is a National Historic Landmark. one of only 60 in Connecticut.
-(CTMQ’s attempt to see all 60.)
-I think it’s the only “modern” on the list and here’s the kicker: My wife, the one and only Hoang, actually worked on the NHL accreditation!
+The Glass House is a National Historic Landmark – one of only 63 in Connecticut.
+As of 2019, it’s the only “modern” one on the list in Connecticut and here’s the kicker: My wife, the one and only Hoang, actually worked on the NHL accreditation!
 Yes, in a previous life, Hoang’s job took her to the corners of the state photographing various historically important sites and buildings for preservation reasons.
 Johnson set it up before his death so that his house would be forever preserved, and it makes me proud that Hoang had a hand in that.
-Some of her photos (still not as good as Dehryll’s) are probably housed somewhere important in Washington DC.
-Pretty cool, eh?
+Her original photos are part of the historic record for the Glass House.

 I won’t bore you too much with the history, but there’s a reason for the concentration of moderns in New Canaan: The Harvard Five.
 They were a group of architects that settled in New Canaan in the 1940’s: John M. Johansen, Marcel Breuer, Landis Gores, Philip Johnson and Eliot Noyes.
 Marcel Breuer was an instructor at the Harvard Graduate School of Design, while Gores, Johansen, Johnson and Noyes were students there.
 They were all influenced by Walter Gropius, a leader in the Bauhaus movement and the head of the architecture program at Harvard.